Currently set to Index

 The maximum insurable earnings (MIE) is the highest level of income for which employment insurance (EI) premiums are paid.
 The maximum amount of money that can be paid each week in benefits under the EI programme will be set by it.

-There will be a big increase in the Maximum Insurable Earnings (MIE) for Employment Insurance in 2022, the Canada Employment Insurance Commission (CEIC) said.
-This is up from $56,300 in 2021.
+There will be an increase in the Maximum Insurable Earnings (MIE) for Employment Insurance in 2024.
+This is up from $61,500 in 2023.

 The maximum amount that can be taken into account when someone is applying for EI benefits and how much EI premiums can go.
 The MIE is updated each year.

-People in Quebec are covered by the Quebec Parental Insurance Plan (QPIP), which costs $1.20 for every $100 of insurable income ($1.68 for employers).
+People in Quebec are covered by the Quebec Parental Insurance Plan (QPIP), which costs $1.32 for every $100 of insurable income for 2024.

-Beginning in January 2022, as a result of the higher MIE, the weekly maximum EI compensation rate will rise from $595 to $638.Claims filed before December 31, 2021, will be unaffected by the 2022 MIE rise.
+Beginning in January 2024, as a result of the higher MIE, the weekly maximum EI compensation rate will rise above the 2023 level.

 For those who work in Quebec, the premium rate will be $1.20.
 This rate is lower than the rest of Canada’s since the Province of Quebec has been collecting premiums from its employees since January 2006 to run its own maternity, parental, and paternity benefits through the Quebec Parental Insurance Plan.